 Below we discuss how future research can best achieve such experiments through a focus on computationally-informed experiment design and quantitative model comparison.
-First, however, we need to discuss why we believe that computational simulations and model comparisons will be critical to advancing the field.
+First, however, we discuss *why* we believe that computational simulations and model comparisons will be critical to advancing the field.

 ## Beyond qualitative (in)sufficiency tests

-For our two case studies, we ‘switched on and off’ the three change models in the ASP framework to employ one model at a time.
+For our two case studies, we considered each of the three change models of the ASP framework _separately_.
 This served two purposes.
-The first was The second purpose was the test of *(in)sufficiency* of each change mechanism in explaining the signature results from the two paradigms.
-In other words, we framed our question to be about whether each mechanism is sufficient to predict adaptive changes of speech perception if only one of the three mechanisms is at work.
-Ultimately, however, theories must go beyond such sufficiency tests.
+The first was presentational: by presenting the predictions of each model while the other two change models were ‘switched off’, we hope to have provided readers with clearer intuitions about the inner workings of each model.
+The second purpose was the test of _(in)sufficiency_ of each change mechanism in explaining the signature results from the two paradigms: we asked whether each of the mechanisms is sufficient to predict adaptive changes of speech perception.
+Ultimately, however, research on adaptive speech perception will have to go beyond such sufficiency tests.
 With a phenomenon as complex as human speech perception, it is most plausible that multiple mechanisms, from early perception to decision-making, _jointly_ contribute to the observed adaptive behavior.